fike/fastapi-blog/README.md

 * Docker
 * Docker-Compose
 * Jaeger
+* Make

 ## How to use

-To run and use needs to have make installed too.
-I'm sure if makefile run in Powershell, probably will run if you have WSL2 installed.
+Use make command to run inside a docker container, it'll expose the port 8000 and access using URL: `http://localhost:8000`.
+I'm not sure if a makefile run in the Powershell, probably yes but I suggest to use [WSL2](https://docs.microsoft.com/windows/wsl/install-win10).

+**Up and run**:

 ```bash
 make dev-up
 ```

+This repo is instrumented by OpenTelemtry and export metric to Jaeger that start together the app by Docker-Compose, to access: `http://localhost:16686/`

+### Tests

-To run tests will up a postgresql container and expose 5432 port to populate, The report will write in htmlcov dir.
+To run tests will up a postgresql container and expose 5432 port to populate.
+The report will write in htmlcov dir.

 ```bash
 make test-local
 ```

+## Known issues

+* Some Opentelemetry warnings will show when tests ran.

 ## TODO